-In accordance with 16 V.S.A. § 2902 and State Board Rule 2194, each school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
-This system shall be aligned with the school's Personalized Learning Plan structures, and specific student support services shall be specified within a student's Personalized Learning Plan process.
-Student Personalized Learning Plan should help inform the structures and services put in place to support individual student learning.
+In accordance with 16 V.S.A. § 2902 and State Board Rule 2194, Eeach school district and independent school shall ensure that a tiered system of academic and behavioral supports is in place to assist all students in working toward attainment of the standards.
+This system shall be aligned with the school's personalized Learning pelan structures, and specific student support services shall be specified within a student's Personalized Learning Plan process.
+Each school district shall assign responsibility for developing and maintaining the tiered system of supports either to the superintendent pursuant to a contract entered into under 16 VSA 267 or to the school principal.

+Student pPersonalized Learning pPlans should help inform the structures and services put in place to support individual student learning.
 Provision of specific student supports, including relevant accommodations, shall be detailed within a student's IEP or 504 plan as required by federal law.
-Tiered systems of support should also integrate elements of early multi-tiered systems of support (MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students within an SU/SD.
+Tiered systems of support should also integrate elements of early multi-tiered systems of support (E-MTSS) as relevant, to ensure that comprehensive and integrated systems of support are in place for all preK-12 students. within an SU/SD: